 Pharmacist Assistant Education Requirements and Career Info

-A pharmacist assistant, also known as a pharmacy technician, provides administrative support and non-medical customer service in retail pharmacies, hospitals, clinic and nursing homes.
+A pharmacist assistant, also known as a pharmacy technician, provides administrative support and non-medical customer service in retail pharmacies, hospitals, clinics and nursing homes.
 Pharmacist assistants usually get training on the job.
-A high school diploma is usually required for employment, and post-secondary education is an option through pharmacist assistant certificate programs at 2-year colleges or vocational schools.
+A high school diploma is usually required for employment; post-secondary education is an option through pharmacist assistant or pharmacy technology certificate programs at 2-year colleges or vocational schools.